EPCCed/qmmm_gromacs_cp2k_sc/setup.md

 ### Problems

-If you have any issues, please contact the ARCHER2 service desk, support@archer2.ac.uk, and mention that you are an attendee on the QM/MM with GROMACS + CP2K course and are using the Training Project ta025.
+If you have any issues with getting access to ARCHER2, please contact the ARCHER2 service desk, support@archer2.ac.uk, and mention that you are an attendee on the QM/MM with GROMACS + CP2K self-service course.

 {% include links.md %}